MM1132/cub3d/README.md

 **Gameplay:**<br/>
 Move with W, A, S, D<br/>
-Turn with left/right arrow keys<br/>
+Turn with mouse or left/right arrow keys<br/>
 Explore the map<br/>

 **Game Screenshot:**<br/>